pixielabs/devise-recognisable/README.md

 ## Debug mode

-We use Rollbar to report unrecognised requests in `Debug` mode.
-If you are running devise_recognisable in `debug` mode, you will need to run `gem install rollbar`.
+We will want to report unrecognised request in `Debug` mode to the error_logger of your choice.

 To run DeviseRecognisable in `debug` mode, you need to add the following line to your app's Devise initializer file, `./config/initializers/devise.rb`.